|

 What documents typically require notarized translations?

-Documents often requiring notarized translation include:
+Private documents requiring notarized translation may include:

 - Academic diplomas and transcripts